 HOW TO SEARCH PERSI ONLINE

 PERSI used to be searchable on Ancestry, but it isn’t there anymore.
-You can use an older, archived version of PERSI on HeritageQuest Online at libraries that subscribe.
-The current version of PERSI is exclusively on Findmypast and they’re doing something really cool with it.
-They are adding digitized articles to the index.
-In fact, they added a total of 18,257 articles from 94 publications in their recent July update.
+The current version of PERSI is exclusively on Findmypast and they’re doing something really cool with it: they are gradually adding digitized articles to the index!
 They are doing this by signing contracts with each individual society or journal publisher, so it’s not a fast process.
 The vast majority of entries on PERSI do not have digitized articles linked to them yet.
-It’s a bonus when you do find them!
+It’s a bonus when you do find them.

 To search PERSI at Findmypast you do not actually need a subscription.
 They allow anyone to search and see the list of results.
-To see a image of a specific search result, you will need a subscription OR you will need to purchase their pay-per-view credits.
+To see details about specific search results (including any digitized images), you will need a subscription OR you will need to purchase their pay-per-view credits.
+Findmypast does offer a 14-day free trial.
 You can also use Findmypast at Family History Centers and at many libraries that have institutional subscriptions.

 Once you have located an article, it’s inexpensive to order a copy directly from the Allen County Public Library Genealogy Center.
 Simply download the order form PDF from their website, fill it out, and mail it in.
-You can request up to six articles for only $7.50, which you pre-pay and then they bill you separately for copies at 20 cents per page.
+Last we checked, you can request up to six articles for only $7.50, which you pre-pay and then they bill you separately for copies at 20 cents per page.

 Sometime soon, why not take 15 minutes—or your next lunch break at work–and search PERSI for your top surnames and locations?
 Again, the database is PERSI, it is at Findmypast, and the chance to discover is all yours.